-The Bernard J. Lechner Outstanding Contributor Award is bestowed once a year to an individual representative of the membership whose technical and leadership contributions to the ATSC have been invaluable and exemplary.
-The title of the award recognizes the first recipient, the late Bernard Lechner, for his outstanding services to the ATSC.
-The honoree is selected by the ATSC Board of Directors.
+The Bernard J. Lechner Outstanding Contributor Award is bestowed once a year to an individual representative of the membership whose technical and leadership contributions to ATSC have been invaluable and exemplary.
+The title of the award recognizes the first recipient, the late Bernard Lechner, for his outstanding service to the ATSC.

-Lechner is the retired Staff Vice President, Advanced Video Systems, RCA Laboratories.
-His 30-year career at RCA covered all aspects of television and display research, from early work on home video tape recorders in the late 1950s, extensive development of flat-panel matrix displays in the 1960s including pioneering efforts on active-matrix liquid crystal displays, advanced two-way cable TV systems and pay-TV systems in the early 1970s, electronic tuning systems and CCD comb-filters for TV receivers in the mid-1970s, automated broadcast cameras and CCD broadcast cameras in the late 1970s and early 1980s, to HDTV in the mid-1980s.
+Lechner was the retired Staff Vice President, Advanced Video Systems of RCA Laboratories.
+His 30-year career at RCA covered all aspects of television and display research, including early work on home video tape recorders in the late 1950s, extensive development of flat-panel matrix displays in the 1960s including pioneering efforts on active-matrix liquid crystal displays, advanced two-way cable TV systems and pay-TV systems in the early 1970s, electronic tuning systems and CCD comb-filters for TV receivers in the mid-1970s, automated broadcast cameras and CCD broadcast cameras in the late 1970s and early 1980s, to HDTV in the mid-1980s.

 Senior Research Scientist